-Have you had an unusual experience while being conscious of LH and RH attention modes?
-Mine doesn’t fit...
+Have you had an unusual experience while being highly conscious of LH and RH attention modes?
+Mine doesn’t...
 View more

 I had a recent close encounter with a Grizzly Bear, and while I’ve told the story in person at least a dozen times, I’ve never spoken of the divided brain aspect I relate here.
-I tell this version on Channel McGilchrist because only someone familiar with Iain’s work could know what I am talking about.
+I tell this version on Channel McGilchrist because only someone familiar with Iain’s work could possibly know what I’m talking about.

 Are you sure you want to leave ?